aldelaro5/BugFables-Speedrun-Practice/README.md

 3. Due to #1, the code can be distributed publically under a Git repository which allows better tracking of changes through time

 ## Installation instructions
-> _If you already have a 1.x version of the old practide dll (one that came with an Assembly-CSharp.dll), you must uninstall it first._
+> _If you already have a 1.x version of the old practice dll (one that came with an Assembly-CSharp.dll), you must uninstall it first._

 If this is not done already, you first need to install the BepInEx loader into the game.
-To do so, [download the lattest release](https://github.com/BepInEx/BepInEx/releases) by getting the zip file marked "x64".
+To do so, [download the latest release](https://github.com/BepInEx/BepInEx/releases) by getting the zip file marked "x64".
 Then, simply unzip it into the game's directory such as the `BepInEx` folder as well as the 3 provided files appears from the game's directory.
 If you are using Steam, this directory is by default located at `C:\Program Files (x86)\Steam\steamapps\common\Bug Fables` on Windows and at `~/.steam/steam/steamapps/common/Bug Fables` on Linux.
 Once the files are placed, launch the game once for the installation to complete.

-Once this is done, [download the lattest version of the plugin](https://github.com/aldelaro5/BugFables-Speedrun-Practice/releases) and unzip it into `BepInEx/plugins` from the game's directory.
+Once this is done, [download the latest version of the plugin](https://github.com/aldelaro5/BugFables-Speedrun-Practice/releases) and unzip it into `BepInEx/plugins` from the game's directory.
 You should unzip it so the folder `Speedrun-Practice` with all the files from the zip appears ***directly*** under the `plugins` folder.

 To verify the installation was performed correctly, launch the game and verify that the lower left corner of the title screen.
 It should display information about this plugin such as the version and the authors.

 ## Uninstallation instruction
-To uninstall the plugin, simply delete the `BepInEx/Pluging/Speedrun-Practice` folder from the game's directory.
+To uninstall the plugin, simply delete the `BepInEx/plugins/Speedrun-Practice` folder from the game's directory.

 If you want to entirely remove BepInEx and all of its plugins, delete the following under the game's directory: